luketjohnston/distance/readme.md

 One such characteristic is seldom-seen transitions.
 The UTTE is the same as the basic grid environment, with the exception that transitions off the bottom side of the grid bring the agent back around to the top.
 Since the agent so far learns the distance function entirely through random actions, these transitions happen relatively infrequently (the agent's random walk needs to bring it all the way across the grid).
-Without any modifications to the above approach, the distance function is not learned on this environment.
+In my initial experiments, I was not able to achieve 100% action accurracy on this environment.
 So, I added prioritized experience replay, a common and successful technique to deal with this 'problem' of rarely-seen transitions.
 Below are the graphs for the learned action accurracy with and without prioritized experience replay.

 ![LoopEnv, no priority](images/loopenv_nopriority.png)
 ![LoopEnv, with prioritized replay](images/loopenv_priority.png)

+Note that the graph without experience replay may converge anyway if it were to keep training.
+Initially I was using a batch size of 128, and the LoopEnv wasn't converging without prioritized experience replay, but I found with a higher batch size of 1024 convergence happened much faster - so that's what these graphs show.
+In any case, prioritized experience replay does converge faster than otherwise.

 ## Dead end toy environment (DETE):